AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/ios/migrate-to-5x.md

 ### Edge Bridge

-As of version 5.0.0 of the Adobe Experience Platform Edge Bridge for iOS, the table below shows how the `trackAction` and `trackState` parameters map to the `data` node of the Experience Event sent to the Experience Platform Edge Network.
-Edge Network automatically maps these data variables to Adobe Analytics without additional server-side configuration.
+As of version 5.0.0 of Adobe Experience Platform Edge Bridge for iOS, the table below shows how the `trackAction` and `trackState` parameters map to the `data` node of the Experience Event sent to Experience Platform Edge Network.
+Edge Network automatically maps these data variables to Analytics without additional server-side configuration.
 If you are using Edge Bridge version 4.x and mapping data to XDM in your datastream, adjustments are required for version 5.0.0.

 | Data | Key path in v4.x | Key path in v5.+ | Description |
 | --- | --- | --- | --- |